Ciena: History

-The name of the company was changed to Ciena in 1994.
-Its first products were introduced in May 1996, and Sprint Corporation was the company's first customer.
+The company's first products were introduced in May 1996 to Sprint Corporation.
 At $195 million, the company's first-year sales were the highest ever recorded by a startup at the time.
-Ciena had sold $54.8 million in products to Sprint alone by November 1996.
-WorldCom also became an early customer, and Sprint and WorldCom accounted for 97 percent of Ciena's revenue, as of early 1997.
+WorldCom also became an early customer.
+As of early 1997, Sprint and WorldCom accounted for 97 percent of Ciena's revenue.
 Ciena began diversifying its clientele and acquiring smaller contracts in 1997.

-Ciena went public on NASDAQ in February 1997, and was the largest initial public offering of a startup company to date, with a valuation of $3.4 billion.
+Ciena went public on NASDAQ in February 1997 with initial public offering by a startup company to date, with a valuation of $3.4 billion.
 The company's headquarters were relocated to Maryland in March 1997.
 Ciena earned approximately $370 million in revenue and profits of $110 million for the fiscal year ending in October 1997.
 Customers at the time included AT&T, Bell Atlantic, and Digital Teleport.

 In March 1998, Nettles and Michael Birck of Tellabs began discussing a possible merger.
 Tellabs announced the purchase of Ciena for $7.1 billion in June.
 Revenue surpassed $700 million by August 1998, and Ciena had approximately 1,300 employees at the time.
-The merger was not completed.
-Financial performance and shareholder disapproval were cited in the media as reasons for the abandoned acquisition proposal in September 1998.
+The merger was called off. in September 1998 with financial performance and shareholder disapproval cited in the media as reasons.